John Walker (programmer): The digital imprimatur

 Among other things, he is noted for a frequently cited article entitled The Digital Imprimatur: How big brother and big media can put the Internet genie back in the bottle, an article about Internet censorship written in 2003.
 It was published in the magazine Knowledge, Technology & Policy.
 In the article, Walker argues that there is increasing pressure limiting the ability for Internet users to voice their ideas, as well as predicting further Internet censorship.
 Walker said that the most likely candidate to usher what he calls "the digital imprimatur" is digital rights management, or DRM.

+Personal life and death

+Walker married Roxie Smail in 1973.
+They moved to Switzerland in 1991.
+He died of head injuries sustained after a fall on February 2, 2024, in Neuchâtel, Switzerland, at the age of 74.

 In popular culture

 Walker's interest in artificial life prompted him to hire Rudy Rucker, a mathematician and science fiction author, for work on cellular automata software.
 Rucker later drew from his experience at Autodesk in Silicon Valley for his novel The Hacker and the Ants, in which one of the characters is loosely based on John Walker.